LowLevelMahn/misc_link_tests/README.md

 16bit linking tests as preparation for a reversing project

-defined segments in obj files
+defined segments in obj files (veryfied with dmpobj output)

-based on the info from dmpobj

 | obj-file   | segment  | class  |
 | :--------- | :------- | :----- |